 Also of interest is that Odessa has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Odessa does not have a public transit system used by locals to get to and from work.
+Odessa is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Odessa in 2022 was $35,165, which is wealthy relative to Missouri, and upper middle income relative to the rest of the US.
 This equates to an annual income of $140,660 for a family of four.
 However, Odessa contains both very wealthy and poor people as well.